-Based on the impairment analysis performed, the Company concluded the recoverable amount of the CGU, which has been determined by a value-in-use calculation using a discount cash flow model for the Advantech and Alga Group, is less than the carrying value, resulting in a goodwill impairment charge.
-The Company recorded an impairment expense during the six months ended June 30, 2021 of \$15,908 within operating expenses.
+Based on the impairment analysis performed, the Company concluded the recoverable amount of the CGU, was less than the carrying value at June 30, 2021, resulting in a goodwill impairment charge.
+The Company recorded an impairment expense of \$15,908 included within operating expenses for the nine months ended September 30, 2021.